 The other solution is more elegant and simpler, if not blindingly easy.
 And once you’ve done it once, it’s very easy to repeat.

 Overview of the best way to suppress any blank line

 When I say “the best way”, that is of course my own opinion.
 But I think once you do it, you’ll see it’s reasonably slick.
 You can also use it for dozens of other purposes.

 The key thing, remember, is to suppress the carriage return that’s associated with the empty field, not the empty field itself.
 The field is empty so it’s not going to show up, period.

-You need to hide the carriage return after the <Address2> field IF the <Address2> field is empty.
+You need to hide the carriage return after the

 I have tried to do this with the Fields window but couldn’t find a way to express a carriage return.